braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/additional_customization_and_configuration.md

 {% endsubtab %}
 {% endsubtabs %}

-Replace `LOG_LEVEL_CONSTANT` with the constant of the log level you'd like to enable.
+Replace `LOG_LEVEL_CONSTANT` with the constant or value of the log level you'd like to enable.

 | Constant    | Value          | Description                                                               |
 |-------------|----------------|---------------------------------------------------------------------------|